-Since the 1930s, corporations have partnered with ArtCenter through the sponsorship of 14-week studio courses.
+Since the 1930s, corporations have partnered with ArtCenter by sponsoring 14-week studio courses.
 Getting to see first-hand how the students work and think is the best way for them to identify talent.
-Many sponsors collaborate with ArtCenter repeatedly due to the high-quality of work ArtCenter students consistently deliver.
+Many sponsors collaborate with ArtCenter repeatedly due to the high-quality work ArtCenter students consistently deliver.
 Either individually or as part of a team, students present their design concepts to experienced professionals who, in turn, provide critique, insights and guidance alongside ArtCenter faculty throughout the project.

 These intimate engagements provide students the chance to work directly with industry and get noticed, which may lead to internships and future employment opportunities, and on occasion, sponsors acquire student intellectual property (IP).
-Students get paid well for their IP, and it is a very impressive acknowledgement of their stellar work within an educational project.
-Sponsored Studios take place within curricular courses and in many cases will satisfy a Transdisciplinary Studio (TDS) credit.
+Students get paid well for their IP, and it is a very impressive acknowledgment of their stellar work within an educational project.
+Sponsored Studios take place within curricular courses and, in many cases, will satisfy a Transdisciplinary Studio (TDS) credit.

 This is the reason I came to ArtCenter.
 The talent.
 The collaboration.
 It’s probably going to be one of the highlights of my ArtCenter career.
 Invaluable experience, that’s for sure.Jordan, Product DesignUnder Armour Sponsored Studio